Krist-Marrakesh/Hybrid-Hotel-Recommendation-System-Based-on-Friends-Recommendations/Documentation.md

 This design makes the ML model a true "black box", simplifying integration for the rest of the development team.

+   6.3.
+Model Registry and Artifact Management

+   To ensure robustness, versioning, and scalability, our architecture separates the storage of model metadata from the storage of large binary artifacts.
+We implemented a Model Registry pattern using our primary PostgreSQL database.
+   A dedicated table, ml_models, serves as a central catalog for all trained models.
+For each model version, this table stores:
+   Metadata: The model's version tag, creation timestamp, performance metrics (AUC, LogLoss), and the optimal hyperparameters discovered during training.

+   ointers: Instead of storing the large binary files directly, the table holds paths to the model weights (.pth), item embeddings (.npy), and other serialized objects (.gz).
+   The large artifacts themselves are stored in a dedicated, high-throughput Object Storage service (e.g., Amazon S3, Google Cloud Storage).
+   This decoupled approach provides several key advantages:

+   Scalability: The API service can efficiently download artifacts from the object store without overloading the transactional database.
+   Versioning and Governance: The Model Registry acts as a single source of truth, providing a clear history of all experiments and production models.

+   Atomic Deployments: Promoting a new model to production is a simple, atomic transaction in the database (updating an is_active flag), which makes the deployment process safe and easily reversible.

+   Upon startup, the API service queries the registry for the active model version, retrieves the artifact paths, downloads them from the object store, and loads them into memory.
+This ensures that the service always runs with the correct, centrally-managed model version.

 #### 7.1.
 Conclusion